 Domestic Work: Many children are engaged in domestic work, particularly girls, for exceedingly long hours under conditions of extreme isolation.
-In many cases, these girls are migrating from a rural area of the country to a more urban one.
+In many cases, these girls are migrating from a rural area of the country to a more urban one, such as Monrovia.
 Sometimes they are promised the chance to go to school.
-The girls are most often not related to their employers.
+The girls are most often not related to their employers but are often recruited by someone they know.
 These conditions put children at a high risk of physical, psychological, and sexual abuse.
 Domestic work often evades government monitoring because it occurs in private homes.
-Many domestic workers are not paid at all, and there is a common overlap between child labor in domestic work and forced labor.
+Many domestic workers are not paid at all, and there is a common overlap between child labour in domestic work and forced labour.